xvik/dropwizard-guicey/src/doc/docs/guide/scan.md

 In this case `FooExceptionMapper` will be ignored by classpath scanner.
 But you still can install extension manually.

+!!! tip
+    If you can't use annotation on extension for some reson, you can simply [disable extension](configuration.md#disable-extensions)

 ## Motivation

 Usually, dropwizard applications are not so big (middle to small) and all classes in application package are used (so you will load all of them in any case).